giuliaevolvi/Research-Data-Foundations-Camp/README.md

 ## Python Script and Analysis Output

 I created a dataset by downloading all of the data from Instagram using Instaloader.
 Then, I have put the .txt files into an excel (first I had put all the txt.
 Files in a separate folder from the pictures and the videos).
 For this specific project I am not using the pictures.
-Finally, I asked Python to create a list of the most used words in these texts and visually represent them.
+Finally, I asked Python to create a list of the most used words and the most used hashtags in these texts and visually represent them.
+I also searched for the most commonly mentioned users in the texts.

 ```python
 # Python script